top of page

 Non-EU Passport Holder

-As it is on the 25th of January, 2025.
 There are no major requirements for British citizens to enter Romania.
 However, the EU is planning to introduce the EES and ETIAS, a register system similar to the one in place of the USA.

 Please check Travel documents for non-EU nationals, there are two potential outcomes, the country where your passport was issued is listed as “Requires Visa” or “Non-visa required”.